jennybc/STAT545A_2013/hw03_dataAggregation.md

 Homework #3 Data aggregation
 ========================================================

 > Follow the [existing homework submission instructions](hw00_instructions.html) UP TO THE LINK SUBMISSION PART.
-JB will open a Gist late in the weekend for students to post their links.
-Just keep them to yourselves for now.
-Worst case, you can add your links during class Monday.
+Submit your links by editing [this Google doc](https://docs.google.com/document/d/1QBzCNFujBgrzDRtfPR_VBlKnpFsO_E6WIl-xUMJIb68/edit?usp=sharing)

   * Start with the Gapminder data as provided in [`gapminderDataFiveYear.txt`](http://www.stat.ubc.ca/~jenny/notOcto/STAT545A/examples/gapminder/data/gapminderDataFiveYear.txt).
   * Use the `plyr` package to tackle __some, not all,__ tasks from the list below. __You decide what to work on__ but spend ~2 hours on this.
 Of course you are welcome to do more if you wish.